mjwelchphd/GalaxyRevisited/README.md

 Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) : y
 ```

-The database for GalaxyRevisited is more easily created now since we're already here.
+The database for Galaxy Revisited is more easily created now since we're already here.
 Create a user named _coco_ and use a password _Milky-1-Way_.
 This will match the values in _Sources/App/configure.swift_.

 outside of the app itself, since we're already executing commands in the database.